Table of Contents

 Acute Hamstring Injuries

 Acute hamstring injuries are typically the result of a sudden, forceful movement that overstretches the muscle.
 This can happen when sprinting or during a soccer game, for example.
 Acute injuries can range from a mild strain to complete hamstring tears.
-They are generally put into three gradations, Grade 1, Grade 2, or Grade 3.
+They are generally put into three grades: Grade 1, Grade 2, or Grade 3.

 Grade 1: A mild strain in which the muscle fibers are stretched but not torn.
 There is usually minimal pain and swelling with this type of injury.